 You can send alert tones and text messages to a contact.
 The receiver will hear an audio tone or feel a vibration that repeats every minute until the person accepts or dismisses the alert.
 You can add a text message or links.

-To send a call alert, tap the Call Alert icon from a contact's talk screen and enter optional text.
+To send a call alert, tap the Call Alert icon (bell) from a contact's talk screen and enter optional text.
 When done, select SEND.
 You can also long press on the Call alert icon to send a default message of "Zello me!" instantly.

 Changing your status

-To change your status, tap the Menu button and then “Status”
+To change your status, tap the Menu icon and then Status

 When your status is Available, all incoming messages play in real time.
 Messages are also saved in History or you can press the Replay icon to play back instantly.